apache/kylin/website/_docs/tutorial/cube_streaming.md

 Kylin v1.6 releases the scalable streaming cubing function, it leverages Hadoop to consume the data from Kafka to build the cube, you can check [this blog](/blog/2016/10/18/new-nrt-streaming/) for the high level design.
 This doc is a step by step tutorial, illustrating how to create and build a sample cube;

 ## Preparation
-To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 or above installed, and also have a Kafka (v0.10.0 or above) running; Previous Kylin version has a couple issues so please upgrade your Kylin instance at first.
+To finish this tutorial, you need a Hadoop environment which has kylin v1.6.0 or above installed, and also have a Kafka (v0.10.0 or above) running.

 In this tutorial, we will use Hortonworks HDP 2.2.4 Sandbox VM + Kafka v0.10.0(Scala 2.10) as the environment.